-For Anthropology 2017 we tackled some big and controversial questions anthropology has attempted to answer.
+In my Intro-to-Anthropology 2017 course we tackled some big and controversial questions anthropology has attempted to answer.
 One big question: Is Kinship Important?
+We read:

-- My blog-post Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction (2012) which is one of the most visited blog posts I’ve ever written.
+- My blog-post Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction (2012) which is one of the biggest “hits” for this blog.

 How does kinship work?

 Lavenda and Schultz begin with a conventional definition of a kinship system: “systems of relatedness based on ideas of shared substance” (2015, 374).
 However, this apparently conventional and simple definition gets really strange, really fast.
 That is to say, as soon as we peer into what ideas people have about relatedness, shared substances, and how people have systematized those relationships, an incredible cross-cultural and historical diversity emerges.